Video: The script Working it Out teaches to children and adolescents in our schools

 Slide from WIO teacher training session 2024

-WORKING IT OUT undermines basic safeguarding principles and girls’ rights to dignity, safety and privacy
+WORKING IT OUT is forcing girls to change in front of boys: the undermining of basic safeguarding principles and girls’ rights to dignity, safety and privacy

 It’s not appropriate teachers are being trained to bully girls into sharing change room facilities with boys, who identify as girls.
 As this WIO slide shows, when no gender-neutral facilities are available, girls must override their desire to have privacy and to safeguard themselves or else be seen as participating in the 'harassment' of boys ('trans women/girls') who wish to use their change- rooms.